csvspecs/csv-v11/README.md

 **Human.
 Options.
 Options.
 Options.**

-- No fixed number of fields.
+- No required fixed number of fields for records.
 - Use single-line or multi-line records.
 - Use "classic" values "by position" or named values (e.g. `city: Halifax`).